+ Expand - Collapse

 - problem with blood clots in your blood vessels (arteries): Get emergency medical help right away if you get any of the following symptoms: severe chest pain or pressure; pain in your arms, back, neck, or jaw; shortness of breath; numbness or weakness on one side of your body; trouble talking; sudden severe headache; sudden vision changes

 - liver problems: LENVIMA may cause liver problems that may lead to liver failure and death.
 Your healthcare provider will check your liver function before and during treatment with LENVIMA.
-Tell your healthcare provider right away if you have any of the following symptoms: your skin or the white part of your eyes turns yellow (jaundice); dark, “tea-colored” urine; light-colored bowel movements (stools); feeling drowsy, confused, or loss of consciousness
+Tell your healthcare provider right away if you have any of the following symptoms: your skin or the white part of your eyes turns yellow (jaundice); dark “tea-colored” urine; light-colored bowel movements (stools); feeling drowsy, confused or loss of consciousness

 - kidney problems: Kidney failure, which can lead to death, has happened with LENVIMA treatment.
 Your healthcare provider should do regular blood tests to check your kidneys

 - diarrhea: Diarrhea is a common side effect of LENVIMA and can be serious.
 If you get diarrhea, ask your healthcare provider about what medicines you can take to treat your diarrhea.
 It is important to drink more water when you get diarrhea.
-Tell your healthcare provider or go to the emergency room if you are unable to drink enough liquids and your diarrhea is not able to be controlled
+Tell your healthcare provider or go to the emergency room, if you are unable to drink enough liquids and your diarrhea is not able to be controlled

-- an opening in the wall of your stomach or intestines (perforation) or an abnormal connection between two or more body parts (fistula): Get emergency medical help right away if you have severe stomach (abdomen) or chest pain
+- an opening in the wall of your stomach or intestines (perforation) or an abnormal connection between two or more body parts (fistula): Get emergency medical help right away if you have severe stomach (abdomen) pain

-- changes in the electrical activity of your heart called QT prolongation: QT prolongation can cause irregular heartbeats that can be life threatening.
+- changes in the electrical activity of your heart called QT prolongation: QT prolongation can cause irregular heartbeats that can be life-threatening.
 Your healthcare provider will do blood tests before and during your treatment with LENVIMA to check the levels of potassium, magnesium, and calcium in your blood, and may check the electrical activity of your heart with an ECG

 - low levels of blood calcium (hypocalcemia): Your healthcare provider will check your blood calcium levels during treatment with LENVIMA and may tell you to take a calcium supplement if your calcium levels are low